Svtter/django-login-email/README.md

 Allow user to login with only email.

+List of urls:

+- `/home` for protected url.
+- `/account/login` for login.
+- `/account/logout` for logout.
+- `/account/verify` for email verify.

+## Feature

-1. User could define their own `User` model.
+- [x] The developer could define their own `User` model.
+- [ ] Time-limited of login link.
+- [ ] limited of sending email.
+- [ ] More easier and customizable login link.

+## Future

+- Academically prove the safety of this method.

 ## Related project